flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-13-qq-wednesday/index.md

       sued to block the merger over concerns of higher costs for consumers.
     _key: card-3-f796c8ec-00c4-4424-a18c-e36197e870ae
   - order: 3
     body: "> “The asylum system is being abused ….
-Asylum was never meant to alleviate all problems a\x14 even all serious problems a\x14 that people face every day all over the world.”  \n  \n  \n  \nAttorney General Jeff Sessions announcing a new policy making it more difficult for victims of gang & domestic violence to obtain asylum in the U.S."
+Asylum was never meant to alleviate all problems a\x14 even all serious problems a\x14 that people face every day all over the world.”  \n  \nAttorney General Jeff Sessions announcing a new policy making it more difficult for victims of gang & domestic violence to obtain asylum in the U.S."
     _key: card-4-a1b5e19b-f8fd-4f0c-a335-0ac59539e968
   - order: 4
     body: >-
       > “…a matter of time before a cybersecurity breach on an airline occurs.”

       Researchers from the Pacific Northwest Natl Laboratory warning after a Dept of Homeland Security decided to launch "nose to tail" tests of a